nsethblanchard/task/README.md

 and once completed, these tasks can be marked as "hammered."
 This will move them into a category of completed tasks!
 A user can create, read, update, and delete any tasks.

-Install Instructions
+## Install Instructions
 1. In order to install, a new user will want to clone the github repo onto their local environment.
 2. A user will need to change directories to the task-hammer file.
 3. A user will then need to go to the command line and type the following commands:
-    a. gem install bundler - installs the bundler gem which will assist with installing all other gems noted in the gemfile.
+    a. '''gem install bundler'''- installs the bundler gem which will assist with installing all other gems noted in the gemfile.
-    b. bundle install running this command installs all required gems onto the user's local environment
-    c. shotgun starts up a local server so that the application can be used
+    b. '''bundle install''' running this command installs all required gems onto the user's local environment c.'''shotgun''' starts up a local server so that the application can be used
 4. A user will now need to go to their browser and type in:
     a. "localhost:9393"- this is the port utilized by shotgun and will start at the root route/welcome page.
 5. A user can now use the Task Hammer app to keep track of their to-do list.
 Enjoy!

-Contributors
+### Contributors
 nsethblanchard

-Licensing Link for appropriate Use of Task Hammer application [Licensing](LICENSE.txt)
+### Licensing Link for appropriate Use of Task Hammer application
+[Licensing](LICENSE.txt)